Make your own natural Nut’n Seed Butter. Creamy or crunchy, spread the deliciousness with this recipe!

 Like milk and cookies, peanut butter and jelly sandwich is a classic.

 It’s likely one of the first things many of us ever made.
 Feeding ourselves with a hand-held, super simple, sweet and salty sammy.
+We can go a step farther and make your own nut butter.
+But first.

+Yes.
 Due to the plant-based protein and healthy fats, nuts have a healthy halo.

 People who regularly eat nuts, about a 1/4 cup or a small handful, appear to have lower weight and waist circumference than those who don’t eat nuts regularly.
 I’m not talking about honey-roasted or candy-coated, but just plain, roasted nuts.
 Nuts’ protein help us feel full longer, so we’re less likely to pop something else in our mouth.
 And the fat in nuts is the heart-healthy unsaturated kind.
 But still, those fat calories add up.
 That’s why a serving of nut butter is 2 tablespoons.